-Philip Martinez, and Deborah Fahs

-This course focuses on the dynamic relationship between physical and psychosocial responses to pathophysiological problems occurring in the hospitalized adult and older adults.
-Application of the nursing process as it relates to the promotion, maintenance, and restoration of health is emphasized.
+NURS 5171b, Nursing Care of Adult Patient II Camille Hamilton and Nathan Levitt This full-year course (with NURS 5170) focuses on pathophysiological problems in the adult in the acute care setting, including the promotion, maintenance, and restoration of health.
 Required of all students in the prespecialty year.
-2 Course cr per term
+Two hours per week.
+2 Course cr

-NURS 518ob, Clinical Practice in Pediatric Nursing Wendy Mackey
+NURS 518ob or c, Clinical Practice in Pediatric Nursing Wendy Mackey and Marcie Gawel

 Utilizing a family-centered approach, this course provides clinical experience in identifying and assessing children's physiological and developmental needs, and planning, implementing, and evaluating a plan of nursing care to meet the needs of a particular child and the child's family in health care settings.
 Students have opportunities to use principles of growth and development, knowledge of the child's and family's physical and emotional responses to illness, and principles of pediatric nursing in caring for children and their families.
 The student gains skill and knowledge in the nursing role and an appreciation for the importance of utilizing research findings in practice and collaborating with other health professionals.
-2 Course cr
+2 Course cr pathophysiological, social, environmental, and cultural factors that influence children's and families' response to health and illness.
+Required of all students in the prespecialty year.
+1 Course cr

-NURS 5190b, Pediatric Nursing Wendy Mackey
+NURS 5190b and NURS 5191c, Pediatric Nursing Staff

 This course presents theory essential to promote health and adaptation to illness for children and their families.
-Emphasis is placed on growth and development, as well as pathophysiological, social, environmental, and cultural factors that influence children's and families' response to health and illness.
-Required of all students in the prespecialty year.
-2 Course cr
+Emphasis is placed on growth and development, as well as

-NURS 5200b, Clinical Practice in Psychiatric-Mental Health Nursing
+NURS 5200b, Clinical Practice in Psychiatric-Mental Health Nursing Jennifer McIntosh